 Six months later, the patient complained of a worsening dyspnea, and his DALS-15 had risen to 19 points.
 This was accompanied by a rapid deterioration and evidence of severe diaphragmatic (breathing muscle) weakness — FVC upright of 74%, FVC supine of 41%, ΔFVC of 45%.

 “The spirometric test results thus indicated NIV initiation 6 months later than the assessment of the subjective feeling of dyspnea by the DALS-15 did,” the researchers wrote.

 A second case detailed a 51-year-old man with bulbar ALS who also had dyspnea ranked as severe by DALS-15 (sum score: 26 out of 30 points).
 He was unable to communicate verbally but could tick the scales’ answers using a bedside communication device.
 Doing so did not bother the patient, and gave a good impression of the degree of his dyspnea-related distress.

 He reported high symptom and emotional burden, agreeing with questions like “I wake up because of breathlessness at night” (often) and “I have fear of suffocation” (often).

-He tested low for carbon dioxide in the blood, indicating a later stage of respiratory impairment.
+He tested high for carbon dioxide in the blood, indicating a later stage of respiratory impairment.
 Due to bulbar (affecting head, neck and facial muscles) involvement, he could not perform spirometry.

 In this case, NIV was clearly indicated given both the blood gas results and DALS-15 scores, but the patient refused to start it due to claustrophobia.
 He also refused a tracheostomy and invasive ventilation.